MrCocoaCat/MyDocument/Net/ovs-man/ovs-ofctl.md

        duration=...
        n_packet=...
        n_bytes=...
-              ovs-ofctl ignores assignments to these ``fields'' to allow  out‐ put  from  the  dump-flows command to be used as input for other commands that parse flows.
+              ovs-ofctl ignores assignments to these "fields" to allow  out‐ put  from  the  dump-flows command to be used as input for other commands that parse flows.